HunterCartier702/RHCSA-Home-Lab/README.md

 # lvresize -r, same as above command

 $ lvextend -L +1G -r /dev/vgdata/lvdata # easiest way to resize using '-L'
-# -l allows you to specify either the number of extents, or the absoulute or relative number of extents in the VG to be used
+# -l allows you to specify either the number of extents, or the absolute or relative number of extents in the VG to be used

 # resize the LV so that it will take 75% of total disk space in VG.
 # if current LV is using more than 75% of VG disk space, this command will try to reduce the LV size!